wezside/osccontroller/README.md

 * Port 9000 open on firewall
 * JSONXX library
 	* add .h files to your compiler CFLAGS - see config.make
-	* Remove the jsonxx_test.c file when using Make to compile as this will conflict with OF
+	* Remove the jsonxx_test.cc file when using Make to compile as this will conflict with OF